xurble/jquery-emoji-chooser/README.md

 ## Parameters ##

 ### width (int) ###
-The width of the picker in pixels.
+The width of the chooser in pixels.
 Must be between 280-600px.
 Defaults to 280px if no width is specified.

 ### height (int) ###
-The height of the picker in pixels.
+The height of the chooser in pixels.
 Must be between 100-350px.
 Defaults to 250px if no height is specified.

 ### fadeTime (int) ###
-The amount of time in ms that it will take for the picker to fade in and out.
+The amount of time in ms that it will take for the chooser to fade in and out.
 Defaults to 100ms if no fadeTime is specified.

 ### iconColor (string) ###
-The color of the smiley image that appears on the picker button.
+The color of the smiley image that appears on the chooser button.
 Acceptable values are ['white', 'black', 'gray', 'yellow'].
 Defaults to 'black' if no iconColor is specified.

 ### iconBackgroundColor (string) ###
-The background color of the picker button.
+The background color of the chooser button.
 Any hex value is acceptable.
 Defaults to '#eee' if no iconBackgroundColor is specified.

 ### recentCount (int) ###
 The number of emojis that should show in the 'Recently Used' section.
 Defaults to 36 if no recentCount is specified.